Multi-rank Subspace Change-point Detection with Application in Monitoring Robotic Swarms: Problem setup

 Alternatively, in the \emph{switching subspace} model, both the pre- and post-change covariances have low-rank spikes, but with possibly different subspaces:

-Here, $U_1, U_2 \in \Real^{k \times d}$ are both semi-orthogonal matrices representing the pre- and post-change signal subspaces, satisfying $U_i^\top U_i = I_d$ for $i=1,2$.
-In this setting, the baseline subspace $U_1$ is assumed to be known a priori from the nominal distribution.
+Here, $U_1, U_2 \in \Real^{k \times d}$ are both semi-orthogonal matrices representing the pre- and post-change signal subspaces, satisfying $U_1^T U_1 = U_2^T U_2 = I_d$.
+In this setting, the baseline subspace $U_1$ is assumed to be known \textit{a priori} from the nominal distribution.

 It is worth noting that the switching subspace model can be reduced to the emerging subspace formulation by projecting the data onto the orthogonal complement of $U_1$.
-Specifically, let $Q \in \mathbb{R}^{(k-d) \times k}$ be any semi-orthogonal matrix satisfying $Q U_1 = 0$ and $Q Q^\top = I_{k-d}$.
-Define the projected observations as
+Specifically, we can take a matrix $Q \in \mathbb{R}^{(k-d) \times k}$ that satisfies $Q U_1 = 0$ and $Q Q^T = I_{k-d}$, and define the projected observations